jsayram/JAVA_CORE_PROBLEMS/README.md

 Jose Ramirez

-JAVA_CORE_HW folder can be opened as an intellilj IDEA project, -Src folder holds the probems below, each problem is in its own package/directory.
+JAVA_CORE_HW folder can be opened as an intellilj IDEA project, --Src folder holds the probems below, each problem is in its own package/directory.

 ArrayMinipulte folder can be opened as an intellij IDEA project as well.